mendhak/eleventy-satisfactory/posts/2023-01-05-post-with-code.md

 ---
-title: Post with some sample code
+title: Post with some code blocks
 description: This post contains sample code blocks
 date: 2023-01-05
 tags: